geosolutions-it/django-wfe/README.md

 ### Declaring Workflows

 Workflows (defined in `WFE_WORKFLOWS` file), are classes inheriting form `django_wfe.workflows.Workflow` class, which define DIGRAPH class property.
 DIGRAPH is a python dict representation of a directed graph.
 Each key of the DIGRAPH is a graph's node and each value is a list of it's outgoing edges.
-An order of the edges assigned to the node, corresponds and index returned by the Decision's `transition()` method (in the following example: if the `Decision1.transition()` returns `0`, `Step1` will be executed as the next one, and in case of `1` it will be `Step2`.
+An order of the edges assigned to the node, corresponds an index returned by the Decision's `transition()` method (in the following example: if the `Decision1.transition()` returns `0`, `Step2a` will be executed as the next one, and in case of `1` it will be `Step2b`).
 The beginnning of the workflow should always be marked with `django_wfe.steps.__start__` Step, which supports only one outgoing edge (`transition()` always returns `0`).

 ``` python